mhalbert/BetterSolar-UI/README.md

 # BetterSolarUI 0.1.0
-Initial release of the Better Solar User Interface for Round 5 American Made Solar Challenge Software Track Semifinals.
+Initial release of the Better Solar User Interface for American Made Solar Challenge Round 5: Software Track Semifinals.

-## What does our application do?
+## What does our Application Do?
 Our goal is to create a user-friendly experience for a historically tedious, time-consuming image processing practice.
 [Insert ML model info]

 ### System Workflow
-1. Upload module files and select custom processing settings on UI.
-(See: 'Screenshots: Home Page Window')
+1. Upload **module** files and select custom processing settings on UI. (*See: 'Screenshots: Home Page Window'*)
 2. Module files fed into image preprocessing algorithm.
 Modules splits into individual cells.
 3. Cell files fed into cell level analysis and defect detection using our Machine Learning algorithm.
-4. Analysis and defect detection results collected and outputted, allowed for display and viewing via UI.
-(See: 'Screenshots: Results Window')
+4. Analysis and defect detection results collected and outputted, allowed for display and viewing via UI. (*See: 'Screenshots: Results Window'*)

 ### Screenshots